 Moksha is the release from life.
 To obtain moksha, the person must attempt to live without material possessions, wealth, and other worldly things.
 Moksha also requires considerable contemplation to realize the true self.

 Transmigration and Reverse Reincarnation

-An alternative perspective of Hindu reincarnation, transmigration involves the belief that souls reincarnate through mineral, vegetable and animal forms before taking human form.
+An alternative perspective of Hindu reincarnation, transmigration, involves the belief souls reincarnate through mineral, vegetable, and animal forms before taking human form.
 Once in human form, it becomes possible for the soul to transform into an angelic state.
-Some Hindus also believe that souls may regress, or reverse reincarnate, from human form back into animal form.
+Some Hindus also believe souls may regress, or reverse reincarnate, from human form back into animal form.

 Reincarnation and Suicide